MATTHEW TUROV

 Swirling Octagon Vortex is my second painting using an expanding octagon grid.
 It shows continuous movement of light/dark contrast playfully interacting with the grid.

-Orbiting Apertures make use of four different grid systems around which common forms circulate.
+Drunken Spider, Quadrant Variations, Orbiting Apertures make use of four different grid systems around which common forms circulate.
 Continuity and discontinuity are balanced and suspended by the orbiting lines.
 In the top two quadrants of Drunken Spider the straight lines go over and under each other, while in the bottom two quadrants they intersect other.

 Fire Juggler shows an abstract entity suspended within four quadrants, with fiery projections.